 Quietwater Beach Boardwalk | Pensacola Beach– Quietwater Beach Boardwalk is on the beach complete with a pier.
 Here you will find Bamboo Willies, Capt'n Fun Beach Club, Hemingway's Island Grill, and Hooters.

 Just east of the center of Pensacola Beach is a place called the Paradise Inn, a typical, old Florida motel.
 But this motel has a twist.
 At the end of the front parking lot is a Florida beach bar.
 This isn't just any beach bar.
 In 2011 it was voted one of the Top 10 Beach Bars in Florida by visitors to FloridaBeachBar.com.
-In 2012 it was voted the third best beach bar in Florida.
+In 2012,2013 and 2014 it was again voted a top 10 beach bar in Florida.
+Paradise Inn is one of only four Top 10 Florida beach bars to be voted into the Top 10 4 years in a row.

 Paradise Inn Bar and Grill is on the beach, has boat access, and most of all, great live entertainment.
 Paradise Inn management is very clever in that they book bands on their way from Orlando to New Orleans and back.
 The bands provide the music and the Paradise Inn serves up the rooms.
 The bands are fantastic.

-One of the newer properties on Pensacola Beach is LandShark Landing, a Jimmy Buffett property adjacent to the Margaritaville Beach Hotel.
-LandShark Landing is right on the beach and is surrounded by sand.
-The tiki like building is part of the hotel and serves many of the classic Margaritaville favorites including a Cheeseburger in Paradise TM.
+LandShark Landing, a Jimmy Buffett property adjacent to the Margaritaville Beach Hotel, is right on the beach and is surrounded by sand.
+The tiki-like building is part of the hotel and serves many of the classic Margaritaville favorites including a Cheeseburger in Paradise TM.
 The beach surrounding the bar is speckled with hammocks, Adirondack chairs, and other Buffett items.
 If you are a Jimmy Buffett fan, this is Margaritaville heaven.

 Gulf Islands National Seashore | Santa Rosa Area –The Gulf Islands National Seashore between Pensacola Beach and Navarre is miles of pristine, sugar white sand.
 There's nothing on these beaches but sand and visitors enjoying the very best that nature has to give.
 It's not a beach bar but it is a high.